thegenemyers/FASTK/README.md

 to individual compressed profiles in the hidden .prof data files.
 The routine returns NULL if it cannot open the stub file.
 If there is insufficient memory available or the hidden files are inconsistent with the stub file, it prints an informative message to standard error and exits.

+`Clone_Profiles` creates a 'Profile_Index' object that shares its read-only indexing tables with the profile index 'P'.
+This provides space efficiency when opening a profile index with multiple threads.
+One must take care to free all clones, prior to freeing the index the clones were spawned from.

 `Free_Profiles` removes all memory encoding the profile index object.